Have you or a loved one been injured by a recalled product?

 The law firm of Gregg Harrison was involved in a litigation that represented a woman who lost her vision from a recalled product – an exercise band (see below).
 This injury was completely preventable if the manufacturer built a safer product.
 An eye cannot be replaced!

 Embark Exercise Band Recall

 Target stores have voluntarily recalled the Embark Exercise Band following reports in which the product’s anchor unexpectedly released, snapped toward the user, and caused a plastic ball to strike the user.
 The plastic ball was made just the right size to take an eye out!
-My law firm is aware of other incidents involving severe hand and eye injuries, permanent vision loss, and facial fractures – but we actually represented a victim of this recalled product.
-In our litigation – we found that the product was designed by Bell Sports, manufactured in China and sold in Target stores with the Embark/Target brand.
+My law firm is aware of other incidents involving severe hand and eye injuries, permanent vision loss, and facial fractures, and we actually represented a victim of this recalled product.
+In our litigation, we found that the product was designed by Bell Sports, manufactured in China and sold in Target stores with the Embark/Target brand.
 A confidential settlement was reached in our specific case.
 Some victims have required multiple corrective surgeries and have incurred permanent damages.
-Most injuries to the eye are permanent and vision cannot be restored.
+Most injuries to the eye are permanent, and vision cannot be restored.

 Were you injured by a Target Embark Exercise Band?